CenturyLinkCloud/clc-knife/README.md

 # Knife CLC

 This is the Chef Knife plugin for CenturyLink Cloud.
-It gives Knife the ability to manage servers and query for additional resources like datacenters, templates and groups.
+It gives Knife the ability to manage servers and query for additional resources like data centers, templates and groups.

 ## Requirements

 ## Installation

-There are three ways to install Chef Knife plugin on your CenturyLink Cloud platform.
+There are three ways to install the Chef Knife plugin on your CenturyLink Cloud platform.

 ### If you're using [ChefDK](https://downloads.chef.io/chef-dk/):